Afghanistan: Taliban attack Kabul as US envoy visits | DW | 03.09.2019

 An explosion in the Afghan capital has killed several civilians and wounded dozens.
 The attack came after a US envoy briefed the government on a draft deal that would see thousands of US troops leave the country.

-The Taliban has claimed responsibility for an attack in Kabul on Monday evening that killed at least five civilians and wounded 50 more.
+The Taliban has claimed responsibility for a suicide attack in Kabul on Monday evening that killed at least 16 people and wounded 119 more.

 The explosion targeted the Green Village compound in the Afghan capital, which houses several international organizations, said Interior Ministry spokesman Nasrat Rahimi.
-He added that the death toll could rise.
+Some 400 foreigners were rescued from the compound in the aftermath of the attack, he added.

 "It was a horrifying explosion," said one witness, Wali Jan.
 The blast sent a plume of smoke into the sky and caused a gas station to burst into flames.